vmware-archive/kubeless/docs/implementing-new-trigger.md

 ## CRD controller

 Here is the most important step, i.e. writing controller itself.
-As far as the skelton of controller goes, it would be pretty similar to existing controllers like Kafka trigger controller, nats trigger controller or http trigger controller.
+As far as the skeleton of controller goes, it would be pretty similar to existing controllers like Kafka trigger controller, nats trigger controller or http trigger controller.
 Functionally controller does two important things

 - watch Kuberentes API server for CRUD operations on the new trigger object and take appropriate actions.
 - when an event occurs in the event source trigger the associated functions.

-Please read the code and logic for existing [controllers](https://github.com/kubeless/kubeless/tree/master/pkg/controller) as a referance.
+Please read the code and logic for existing [controllers](https://github.com/kubeless/kubeless/tree/master/pkg/controller) as a reference.

 ## Building controller binary and docker image

-Ensure you controller is independent binary that can be built from the Makefile.
+Ensure you controller is an independent binary that can be built from the Makefile.
 Please follow one of the existing controller [cmd](https://github.com/kubeless/kubeless/tree/master/cmd) as referance.
 Also ensure there is corresponding `Dockerfile` to build the controller image.
-Plese see the dockerfile for other trigger controller as a [referance](https://github.com/kubeless/kubeless/tree/master/docker).
+Please see the dockerfile for other trigger controller as a [reference](https://github.com/kubeless/kubeless/tree/master/docker).

-Add apparopriate Makefile targets so that controller binary and docker image can be built.
+Add appropriate Makefile targets so that controller binary and docker image can be built.

 ## Manifest